 “We decided that the Hudson River and the way the community views it casts an important environmental footprint on New York, so we wanted to delve into the mystery of how reputation is created,” said Formosa.

-In the fall of 2020, the students were all in SUS 203, Interpretation and Critical Analysis.
+In Fall 2020, the students were all in SUS 203, Interpretation and Critical Analysis.
 They were grouped together to conduct a geo-mapping survey centered around an ecological term.
 Once the semester ended, the students were offered the opportunity to accept a research internship with Professor Taylor as their advisor.

 “With the Hudson River spanning from Upstate New York to New York City, we found it easier to split the river into different sections,” said Arias Guanga.
 “Each member was responsible for researching their respective area of the Hudson River.
 In order to create a quality survey, we researched the Hudson’s history, pollution levels and more.
 Once we were well-versed on the Hudson, we decided to put together our survey.”